Reuh/anselme/doc/api.md

 ### .source_branch

-State this State was branched from.
+State this State was branched from. `nil` if this is the main branch.

 _defined at line 78 of [anselme/state/State.lua](../anselme/state/State.lua):_ `source_branch = nil,`